mikimer/LoRa/README.md

 ![](assets/test_drive6.png)

+### Debugging tips for LoRa connectivity
+If you're having trouble getting this project to work, here are some steps you can take:

+* If your mDot keeps joining and then failing to join the network, you're at the edge of your coverage.
+Move to another spot (probably closer to outdoors) where you can get consistent coverage.
+* If your mDot isn't sending data to the Senet LoRa network, validate that you have coverage by plugging in the Semtech NorAm mote.
+If you don't receive data from the mote, then you probably won't be able to receive data from the mDot either.
+You'll need to find a new location (which could be as close as the nearest window or as far as miles away) where you get coverage.

 ### Send data from Senet via Zapier to a Google Spreadsheet
 Once you're sending data to Senet, the final step is to get the data into a Google Sheet for easy analysis.
-We'll now connect Senet, Zapier, and gDocs so that Senet sends a JSON payload to Zapier; then Zapier copies the payload into a column in a Google Sheet.
-In your browser, you'll need to keep tabs open to all three websites.
+We'll now connect **Senet, Zapier, and gDocs** so that Senet sends a JSON payload to Zapier; then Zapier copies the payload into a column in a Google Sheet.
+In your browser, you'll need to **keep tabs open to all three websites**.

 Create a new Google Sheet and name it something like `LoRa Arduino Awesome Sheet`.
 Copy these column headers and paste them into the Sheet: